raffaelj/CpMultiplane/README.md

 # CpMultiplane

-CpMultiplane is a small PHP front end for the fast and headless [Cockpit CMS][1].
-It is no Cockpit addon, so don't copy it in the cockpit addon folder.
-It is designed to use Cockpit as a library to keep the idea of having a headless CMS.
-When calling Cockpit directly (UI or API), it has no clue about CpMultiplane in the background.

-CpMultiplane is the refactored version of [Monoplane][8].
-The code base was ugly, it was designed for very simple portfolio websites with a few pages and it didn't really support multilingual setups.

-[Demo][18]
+a small PHP front end for the fast and headless [Cockpit CMS][1]

+**My main goals:**

+1. privacy by design and privacy by default
+2. developer friendliness
+  * no plugins to deactivate half of the core features needed
+  * ability to adjust everything
+3. clean and structured backend for my clients - Cockpit CMS with addons and modifications
+4. structured data - keep the system and the data portable and future proof
+5. modular, small and reusable code
+6. semantic html, responsive css, *usable* without javascript
+6. multilingualism by design

+CpMultiplane is no classic Cockpit addon.
+It uses Cockpit as a library, registers `multiplane` as a new module and than uses cockpit's core features.
+The backend still works as a standalone tool to manage and structure data.

+It is the refactored version of [Monoplane][8], which is not maintained anymore.

+[Demo][18] (outdated), [Docs][19] (work in progress)

 ## Requirements